yuvraj-05828/lab-react-note-keeping-app-boilerplate/README.md

 export default App;
 ```

 Now create a folder called components inside the src folder and create a component called Editor.jsx file.
 Once you create it you are good to go.
+Add your component to app.js file.
 **Note: use rcc to generate the code template**.

 So let's get started!